Granicus (band)

 Granicus was an American hard rock band formed in 1969 in Cleveland.
+The group was known for their mix of heavy blues rock, progressive rock, psychedelic rock and heavy metal.
-After performing in clubs in Cleveland, and then playing before label bosses, the band were then later signed by RCA Records on March 15, 1973 and released their eponymous debut album in the same year.

-The band later opened for such performers as Bob Seger, Cactus and Spirit to promote that first record, which has since been critically acclaimed in some classic rock circles.
+Initially formed by guitarist Al Pinell and drummer Joe Battaglia, the group practiced in his home before moving to a Cleveland warehouse to develop what would be their first record.
+After performing in clubs in Cleveland, and then playing before label bosses, the band were signed by RCA Records on March 15, 1973, and released their eponymous debut album in the same year.
+The band opened for such performers as Bob Seger, Cactus and Spirit to promote the record, which has since been critically acclaimed in some classic rock circles.
 Soon after, though, the group disbanded, feeling unsupported by their label and being deserted by their manager.

-Most of the group later reunited, some 25 plus years later, after finding their first record pirated and selling in Europe.
-In 2009, they released Thieves, Liars and Traitors on an independent label in 2010. from a collection of unreleased material recorded in 1974.
-A third record, Better Days, has also since been released independently.

-The group was known for their mix of heavy blues rock, progressive rock, psychedelic rock and heavy metal.

-Initially formed by guitarist Al Pinell and drummer Joe Battaglia, the group would practice in his home before moving to a Cleveland warehouse to develop what would be their first record.
 The group's music was highly influenced by popular bands of the time, including late-60s psychedelic rock artists such as Cream, The Jimi Hendrix Experience and Blue Cheer as well as early-70s hard rock giants, Deep Purple and Led Zeppelin.
 The band featured two guitars, with bass and drums, and were led by a signature vocal.
 Lead vocalist Woody Leffel had a high-ranged delivery very similar to Robert Plant, Ian Gillan and Geddy Lee.